Thursday, December 25, 2008

 Tuesday, April 1, 2008

-This one looks good so far.
+1 comments Posted by A Family/Group Member at 2:50 PMThis one looks good so far.
 It contains 100% Juice and NO HIGH FRUCTOSE CORN SYRUP

 Ingredients (per label): Apple Juice, Grape Juice, Kiwi Juice and Strawberry Juice (water, juice concentrates), natural flavors, ascorbic acid(vitamin c), citric acid)